Prediction and control of slip-free rotation states in sphere assemblies: Ensure that all 's are equal

-Only if one finds three linear independent vectors among $\vec{x}_{ij}$, $\vec{x}_{jl}$, $\vec{x}_{lk}$, and $\vec{x}_{ki}$, i.e., if the centers of the four spheres $i$, $j$, $k$, and $l$ are not coplanar, Eq.\ (\ref{eqA:constraint_connect4}) enforces \mbox{$c_A = c_{jl} = c_B = c_{ki}$}, such that the resulting bearing is a 4DOF bearing.
-Note that spheres $i$ and $j$ of the bichromatic bearing $A$ can be of any color, as long as the final bearing is bichromatic.
-Another way to extend a 4DOF bearing is to integrate a single sphere $k$ by establishing contacts to two spheres $i$ and $j$ of a bearing $A$, as shown on the right of Fig.\ \ref{fig:connect}.
+Only if one finds three linear independent vectors among $\vec{x}_{ij}$, $\vec{x}_{jl}$, $\vec{x}_{lk}$, and $\vec{x}_{ki}$, i.e., if the centers of the four spheres $i$, $j$, $k$, and $l$ are not coplanar, Eq.\ (\ref{eqA:constraint_connect4}) enforces \mbox{$c_A = c_{jl} = c_B = c_{ki}$}, such that the resulting assembly is a 4DOF assembly.
+Note that spheres $i$ and $j$ of the bipartite assembly $A$ can be of any color, as long as the final assembly is also bipartite.
+Another way to extend a 4DOF assembly is to integrate a single sphere $k$ by establishing contacts to two spheres $i$ and $j$ of a assembly $A$, as shown in Fig.\ \ref{figA:connect}(b).
 The constraints

 can be added to obtain